rfortherestofus/book/README.md

-# R for the Rest of Us: A Statistics-Free Introduction

 ![](assets/cover.jpg)

 This repository holds the materials for the book *R for the Rest of Us: A Statistics-Free Introduction*, published by No Starch Press.
 [The book is available to read online](https://book.rfortherestofus.com).